 NEET 2020 Topper interview: Guthi Chaitanya Sindhu

 Question: Congratulations on your NEET result!
-How you are feeling and how will you celebrate your success?
+How are you feeling, and how will you celebrate your success?

 Guthi Chaitanya Sindhu: I am feeling very happy after the announcement of the NEET 2020 result and am very elated.
 I will be celebrating my success with my family and teachers.